 How do we apply for a grant?

-A letter of inquiry must first be submitted by the requesting agency if you are applying to our Regular Grant Program (all requests of more than $25,000).
+A letter of inquiry must first be submitted by the requesting organization if you are applying to our Regular Grant Program (all requests of more than $25,000).
 If it is determined from the letter of inquiry that the request meets the Foundation’s guidelines and priorities, the applicant will be provided with the instructions and forms required to prepare and submit a formal application.
 Please click here to begin the on-line letter of inquiry process.

 Please note that there is no letter of inquiry for the Small Grant Program (all requests of $25,000 or less).
 Click here for information on how to apply to our Small Grant Program.